 Jesmyn Ward’s Sing, Unburied, Sing (Scribner), which follows a mixed-race family in rural Mississippi, reminded me that we are all walking mythologies, and that the ghosts of America’s genocidal and slave past are knocking on the door.
 It’s time they speak.

 I reread Joan Didion’s Slouching Towards Bethlehem (Farrar, Straus, and Giroux) and then picked up Emma Cline’s The Girls (Knopf) to think about the past that led us here, to ponder my own faulty assumptions and naïve beliefs that made it impossible for me to see the results of the 2016 election in advance.
-Unlike Joan Didion, who says she, “can never cut through the ambiguities and second starts and broken resolves to the exact place on the page where the heroine is no longer as optimistic,”in “Goodbye to All That” I can.
+Unlike Joan Didion, who says she, “can never cut through the ambiguities and second starts and broken resolves to the exact place on the page where the heroine is no longer as optimistic,” I can.
 It was the election and the realization that parts of America really do hate women this much.
 Re-reading Joan Didion also reminds me that though the world is terrible and people can be awful, it is also cyclical—things come and go.
 Evolution is not linear, but more of a jagged push-pull plate tectonic, where something must be shattered in order for progress.
 What we can’t allow is to be shattered in response or shattered in our resolve.

 I saw Emma Cline read from The Girls this past June in a small church on Cuttyhunk Island, and an older gentleman asked where the men were in her book.
 Ms. Cline smiled and replied, “At every one of my readings, a man asks that question.”
 Then her voice grew firm, fierce, and she dropped her smile as she said, “It’s called The Girls.”
 Things may be swinging backwards in every direction, but younger people aren’t having it, and the passage of time and the cyclical nature of things means if we resist, if we refuse to allow the openings and rights gained to be shut down, then progress can still be made with clearer eyes for the knowledge of what is and of what has been.